Gilston

 Gilston is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
 It is located a little over one mile north of the town of Harlow in the neighbouring county of Essex.
-Together with the nearby hamlet of Eastwick, it forms the parish council of Eastwick and Gilston.
+Together with the nearby village of Eastwick, it forms the parish council of Eastwick and Gilston Parish Council.
+It is within the Hunsdon ward of East Hertfordshire District Council.
 At the 2001 Census, the population was 180, and 228 at the 2011 Census.

+History

 The name derives from Gedel or Gydel, an Old English personal name, and tun, meaning farm or settlement.
+A variation in spelling may be seen as "Gedeleston", in a legal record in 1424.

 The Parish Church of St Mary dates from the 13th century, and is Grade I listed.
+The churchyard includes a listed memorial to the Johnston family, and there is a 17th century tomb of the Gore family of Netherhall and an 18th century tomb of the Turvin family of Terlings Park in the church chancel.
+The Gore family included a Lord Mayor of London and the Gore and Turvin families both included a High Sheriff of Hertfordshire.

+The Plume of Feathers Inn dates from the 18th century.

+Gilston Park is a 19th century country house, which is Grade II* listed.
+It was designed by Philip Charles Hardwick in 1852 and extended by Arthur Blomfield in 1887, with later work by Blomfield's son, A C Blomfield.
+It was later home to the Salvin Bowlby family, who founded the Gilston and Eastwick Working Men's Club, now the village hall, in 1908.